-HUD requires SAHA to inspect each unit under lease at least annually to confirm that the unit still meets HQS.
+HUD requires Opportunity Home to inspect each unit under lease at least annually to confirm that the unit still meets HQS.
+Opportunity Home conducts inspections biennially.
 The inspections may be conducted in conjunction with the family's annual reexamination, but is typically conducted separately.